Julian Trevelyan (pianist): Competitions

-On the 27 October 2016, at the age of 16, Julian Trevelyan became the youngest prize-winner ever in the piano section of the Concours International Long-Thibaud-Crespin in Paris.
-He won the second Grand Prize, the first prize not being awarded that year, as well as the Prize awarded by Prince Albert II of Monaco for the best interpretation of the concerto.
-The Long Piano prize is one of the four major international piano competitions.
+On 27 October 2015, at age 16, Trevelyan became the youngest prize-winner in the piano category of the Concours International Long-Thibaud-Crespin in Paris.
+He won the second Grand Prize, the first prize not being awarded that year, as well as the Prize awarded by Prince Albert II of Monaco for the best interpretation of a concerto; the Long Piano prize is one of the four major international piano competitions.

-In November 2016, he was the winner of the Young Pianist of the North, competition, held in Newcastle upon Tyne, England.
+In November 2015, he was the winner of the Young Pianist of the North, competition, held in Newcastle upon Tyne, England.

-In 2016, Trevelyan continued his modest international competition record for a British pianist, by coming second in the "Kissinger Klavierolymp" (Bad Kissingen Piano Olympics) for young pianists, as part of the Kissinger Sommer.
+In 2016, Trevelyan continued his foray into international piano competition by coming second in the "Kissinger Klavierolymp" (Bad Kissingen Piano Olympics) for young pianists, as part of the Kissinger Sommer, and was again a finalist in the BBC Young Musician competition.

-In 2017, Trevelyan participated in the Arthur Rubinstein International Piano Master Competition, in which he reached Stage II, the highest placing for British pianist.
+In 2017, Trevelyan participated in the Arthur Rubinstein International Piano Master Competition, in which he reached Stage II, the highest placing for a British pianist.
 Later in the year, he won the "Luitpold Prize" of the Kissinger Sommer festival.
 In October, he won second prize and the audience vote in the Dudley International Piano Competition.

 Trevelyan continued to compete internationally in 2018, participating in the André Dumortier International Competition, where he was again the only British contestant.
 He won second prize.